deepakcode/DSA-Tree/README.md

 }
 ```

 5. Level order traversal in spiral form

-6. Connect Nodes at Same Level

-7. Lowest Common Ancestor in a BST
+## 6. Lowest Common Ancestor in a BST

   If we get null from left tree then all three nodes are present in right tree, and vise versa.